-"Any time we need anything lending - or banking-related, Croghan says, 'Yes, of course we can do that.'
+"Any time we need anything lending - or banking-related, Croghan says, 'Yes, of course, we can do that.'
 They get it done, it's timely and the whole experience has been very customer-service-forward and positive-solutions-based," added Tony.

 Dave summarized by reflecting on his father's lively personality and optimism: "My dad used to have a saying...'The difficult we do right away.
 The impossible just takes us a little longer.'"
-He explained that having a network of local resources allows you to have solutions and service at your fingertips, any time of day.
-"I have my people I can call," he said. "and that's why you deal local."
+He explained that having a network of local resources allows you to have solutions and services at your fingertips, any time of day.
+"I have my people I can call," he said. "and that's why you deal locally."

 Partnership with Croghan Colonial Bank Opens Doors for Crescent Manufacturing Company

 Creating a product for the international market can be difficult for a local business, but Crescent Manufacturing Company has risen to the challenge for over 100 years.